Misconduct, Protests & Appeals

 - The Arbiter is appointed by the Executive Board and shall not be a member of any club of the League.

-- Any sanction resulting in a player suspension of more than two matches or a club sanction of more than a $250 fine shall be handled by the Arbitration Committee.
+- Any sanction resulting in a player suspension of more than three matches or a club sanction of more than a $250 fine shall be handled by the Arbitration Committee.
 The Arbitration Committee shall also serve as an Appeals Committee of any decision of the Arbiter.

 - The Arbitration Committee shall consist of representatives from each of the conferences, but representatives of the conferences of the team(s) involved in the arbitration shall not participate.